-Dick said, “Good thing Batman had me learn so many languages.
-Valley speak is a real test.”
+“Good thing Batman had me learn so many languages,” Dick remarked.
+“Valley-speak is a real test.”

 Frances smiled warmly.
 “I like her.
-She isn’t what I expected.
+She isn’t what I expected at all.
 Beneath that glitz and gab, I think she has real depth.”

 At that moment, the four mysterious travelers burst into the room.
-Their glazed eyes indicated they were not in their right minds, but neither were they slow.
+Their glazed eyes indicated that they weren’t in their right minds, but neither were they slow.
 Energy bursts blasted out to stun Wally as he rushed to protect Frances.

-She screamed, and all the metal in the room exploded toward the grim figures, who had burned through the glass deck doors with the same energy that they emitted via their odd wands.
+As Frances screamed, all the metal in the room exploded toward the grim figures, who had burned through the glass deck doors with the same energy that they’d emitted via their odd wands.
 She struggled and held them off before one lucky blast slammed her to the floor.

-She was scooped up along with Wally, and the odd group flew off with their prisoners.
+She was quickly scooped up along with Wally, and the odd group flew off with their prisoners.